formly-js/angular-formly/bower_components/angular-highlightjs/README.md

 ### hljs
 This is a required directive.
 Without any other supportive directives, it provides basic inline highlight function.
 For better understanding, some notes about using it are specified in the live example page.

+The directive automatically escapes its content HTML entities by default.
+Can be turned off with explicitly configuration `escape="{expression evaled to false}"` or `no-escape`, and **they're only applicable for "just-`hljs`" usage**.

 [Live example](http://pc035860.github.io/angular-highlightjs/example/#/hljs)

 ```html